-The pattern for family wealth seems fixed.
+The pattern for family wealth and Estate Planning seems fixed.
 Different times and different cultures display the same pattern.
 The first generation builds wealth, and the second generation shepherds or preserves it.
 The third and succeeding generations spend until it is dissipated.

 There are a few examples of families in which wealth lasted many generations but many more in which little of the wealth makes it past the second generation.
 The pattern inspired the adages “shirtsleeves to shirtsleeves in three generations” and “rags to riches to rags.”
 These adages have counterparts in other cultures.